a-b-street/osm2lanes/README.md

 - there is no sidewalk nor verge for pedestrians to walk here.
 - lane separators are listed.
-- we omit widths for simplicity.
-(TODO: if a guess is needed, e.g. on an average lane width, where is this guess made?)
-- we omit turn markings for now.
-(TODO)

 ### Example 2 ###